Ejiro-Frances/altschool-circle-01-assignment-01/pages/array.md

 // output : "Zara"
 ```

-Bracket notation is useful when you want to access a propery name stored in a variable.
+Bracket notation is useful when you want to access a property name stored in a variable.
 ```js
 const key = "age";